 The five lumbar vertebrae are the largest segments of the movable part of the vertebral column, and easily identified by their heavy bodies, the absence of a foramen in the transverse process and thick, blunt spinous processes.
-Their articular processes are also distinctive in that the facet articulation surface of the superior articular processes look backward and medialward and the facet articulation surface of the inferior articular processes are directed forward and lateralward (4,5,8,10,12).
+Their articular processes are also distinctive in that the facet articulation surface of the superior articular processes project dorsally and medially and the facet articulation surface of the inferior articular processes are directed forward and laterally (4,5,8,10,12).